 The association utilizes income pools to determine and allocate the patronage refunds for its customers.
 Each patronage-eligible customer's loan(s) are allocated to a respective pool based upon common characteristics to service and account for such loans.
 For 2012 and 2013, the association utilized a participations purchased pool, a sold loan pool, a nonaccrual loan pool and a general loan pool.
-The participations purchased pool includes all patronage-eligible loans that are purchased from other farm credit entities.
+For 2014, the association utilized a participations purchased pool, a participations sold pool and a general loan pool.
+The participations purchased pool includes all partonage-eligible loans that are purchased from other farm credit entities.
 The sold loan pool includes any portion of a loan that the association originates, but sells to another entity.
-The nonaccrual pool includes any loan that is classified nonaccrual at the end of the year.
+The nonaccrual pool included any loan that is classified nonaccrual at the end of the year.
 The general pool includes all other patronage eligible loans not included in the other pools.
 Net income is calculated for each pool by including all of the net interest income from the loans in the pool and a reasonable allocation of association expenses for each pool.
 The allocation of expenses are based upon the costs to service and account for the loans in the pool.
-Net income from the pool is eligible for distribution only to the customers with loans in that pool.
-If a pool does not generate net income, there are no earnings available for distribution to those customers with loans in that pool.
+Net income for each pool is determined by subtracting the allocation of expenses from the net interest income of the loans in the pool.
+Any net income from the pool is eligible for distribution to those customers with loans in that pool.
 For 2012 and 2013, the nonaccrual pool did not generate net income.
-Therefore, there is no pool earnings to distribute to customers with loans in that pool.